weddige/miniball/README.rst

 Setup
 -----

-To install *miniball* clone the repository and run the setup script:
+You can install *miniball* with:

 .. code-block:: bash

-   python setup.py install
+   pip install MiniballCpp

+There are wheels available for most platforms.

-There is also a package for Arch Linux: https://aur.archlinux.org/packages/python-miniball/
+There is also a package for Arch Linux (that is not maintained by me!): https://aur.archlinux.org/packages/python-miniball/.

 Example
 -------